Code-Institute-Submissions/angharadcaswell-wild-swim-bristol/README.md

 1. Select the 'wild-swim-bristol' repository.
 2. Click on ‘Clone or download’
-3. Click on ‘Download Zip’
+3. Click on the clipboard icon
-4. Open in your preferred IDE.
+4. Open repo or create new repo
-5. Upload folder or files
+5. Open terminal
+6. Type git clone and paste URL link and press enter.